ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Introduction

-In the modern era, ML techniques are utilized as the powerful tools to analyze the observational data of the several fields in cosmology~\citep{Olvera_2022}.
-Instead of Metropolis-Hastings algorithm, artificial neural network (ANN) can be used as an alternative approach for the Bayesian inference in cosmology effectively reducing the computational time~\citep{Graff_2012,Moss_2020,Hortua_2020,Gomez_2021}.
-Moreover, ANNs can be performed for the non-parametric reconstructions of cosmological functions~\citep{Escamilla_2020,Wang_2020a,Dialektopoulos_2022,Gomez_2023}.
-For the estimations of cosmological parameters by using CMB data,~\cite{Mancini_2022} implement several types of ANN and show the less computational time in the Bayesian process by using these ANNs.~\cite{Baccigalupi_2000} utilize ANN to separate different types of foregrounds (e.g., thermal dust emissions, galactic synchrotron, and radiation emitted by galaxy clusters) from CMB signal.~\cite{Petroff_2020} develop a Bayesian spherical convolutional neural network (CNN) to recover the CMB anisotropies from the foreground contaminations.
-Using a CNN,~\cite{Shallue_2023} reconstruct the cosmological initial conditions from the late-time and non-linearly evolved density fields.
-ML can be used to reconstruct full sky CMB temperature anisotropies from the partial sky maps~\citep{Chanda_2021,Pal_2023a}.~\cite{Khan_2023} develop an ANN to estimate the dipole modulation from the foreground cleaned CMB temperature anisotropies.
-In our previous article~\citep{Pal_2023b}, we use a CNN to recover full sky $E$- and $B$-modes polarizations from the partial sky maps avoiding the so-called $E$-to-$B$ leakage.~\cite{Wang_2020b} use ANN to estimate cosmological parameters from the temperature power spectrum of CMB.~\cite{Bengaly_2023} employ ML algorithm to constrain the Hubble constant ($H_0$) by using DA Hubble measurements.
-Moreover, the recent literature, e.g.~\citep{Liu_2019,Arjona_2020,Mukherjee_2022,Garcia_2023,Wang_2021,Liu_2021}, also perform the ML techniques to analyze the low redshift data (i.e., Hubble measurements (DA+BAO), Type Ia Supernovae etc.) for constraining the cosmological parameters of present universe.
+In the modern era, ML techniques are utilized as powerful tools to analyze the observational data of several fields in cosmology~\cite{Ntampaka_2021,Olvera_2022}.
+Instead of the Metropolis-Hastings algorithm, an artificial neural network (ANN) can be used as an alternative approach for the Bayesian inference in cosmology effectively reducing the computational time~\cite{Graff_2012,Moss_2020, Hortua_2020,Gomez_2021}.
+Moreover, ANNs can be performed for the model-free reconstructions of the functions related to cosmology~\cite{Escamilla_2020,Wang_2020a,Dialektopoulos_2022,Gomez_2023}.
+For the parameter estimation of cosmology by using CMB data, Mancini \etal (2022)~\cite{Mancini_2022} implement several types of ANN and show less computational time in the Bayesian process by using these ANNs.
+Baccigalupi \etal (2000)~\cite{Baccigalupi_2000} utilize ANN to separate different types of foregrounds (e.g., thermal dust emissions, galactic synchrotron, and radiation emitted by galaxy clusters) from CMB signal.
+Petroff \etal (2020)~\cite{Petroff_2020} develop a Bayesian spherical convolutional neural network (CNN) to recover the CMB anisotropies from the foreground contaminations.
+Using a CNN, Shallue \& Einstein (2023)~\cite{Shallue_2023} reconstruct the initial conditions of the Universe from the late-time density fields which evolve non-linearly.
+ML can be employed to reconstruct full sky CMB temperature anisotropies from the partial sky maps~\cite{Chanda_2021,Pal_2023a}.
+Khan \& Saha (2023)~\cite{Khan_2023} develop an ANN to estimate the dipole modulation from the foreground cleaned CMB temperature anisotropies.
+In our previous article~\cite{Pal_2023b}, we use a CNN to recover full sky $E$- and $B$-modes polarizations from the partial sky maps avoiding the so-called $E$-to-$B$ leakage.
+Wang \etal (2020b)~\cite{Wang_2020b} use ANN to estimate cosmological parameters from the temperature power spectrum of CMB.
+Bengaly \etal (2023)~\cite{Bengaly_2023} employ an ML algorithm to constrain the Hubble constant ($H_0$) by using DA Hubble measurements.
+Moreover, the recent literature~\cite{Liu_2019,Arjona_2020,Mukherjee_2022,Garcia_2023,Wang_2021,Liu_2021} also perform the ML techniques to analyze the low redshift data (i.e., Hubble measurements (DA+BAO), Type Ia Supernovae etc.) for constraining the cosmological parameters of present Universe.
+The literature~\cite{Shukla_2024} explored how memristive neural networks (MNNs) with leakage and mixed delays achieve finite-time synchronization (FTS) utilizing the state feedback and adaptive control strategies to establish adequate conditions based on the Filippov solution and the Lyapunov functional technique.
+Recent studies have demonstrated the potential of machine learning in cosmology.
+Escamilla-Rivera \etal (2020)~\cite{Escamilla_2020} introduced RNN+BNN, combining recurrent and Bayesian neural networks to study dark energy models using supernovae data, reducing computational load while accounting for uncertainties.
+Tilaver \etal (2021)~\cite{Tilaver_2021} applied LSTM and the Fisher Information Matrix to predict the Hubble parameter within the Chaplygin gas framework, and Salti \etal (2021)~\cite{Salti_2021} investigated the progression of the temperature of the CMB radiation by applying Deep Neural Networks for the modified generalized Chaplygin gas model.
+The recent work~\cite{Salti_2024} utilized deep learning with a tuned LSTM to predict Hubble parameters from cosmic chronometers.
+In this paper, we develop ParamANN, an ANN for directly modeling the mapping between $H(z)$ and four parameters of $\Lambda$CDM Universe.